Andre719/Machine-Learning-beginner/README.md

 The xlxs file is my personal record about each code files in order to make comparisons between different algorithms.

 These algorithms are also refer to CS231n.
+Using MNIST as data set.